 Nowadays, companies are generating a constant flow of data on a daily basis, which is also becoming more and more complex to handle.
-However, the number of companies adopting a data-driven business strategy is increasing… there must be a good reason behind!
+However, the number of companies becoming data-driven businesses is increasing… so there must be a good reason behind it!

-Did you know that, according to research carried out by Invespcro, businesses with a data-driven model got between five to eight times as much ROI as businesses without?
+Did you know that, according to research carried out by Invespcro, businesses with a data-driven culture got between five to eight times as much ROI as businesses without?

-If you are still not convinced about integrating data into your daily business decision-making, or you want yo know more about what a data-driven culture can do for your business… Keep on reading!
+If you are still not convinced about using data-driven decision-making in your daily business decision-making, or you want to know more about what is a data-driven culture and how to become a data-driven business… Keep on reading!

 What is a data-driven culture?

 Having a data-driven culture involves focusing your decisions on trackable and measurable facts; aka, data, to define your business strategy.
 This also entails that there’s no longer space for intuition or “gut feeling” in management meetings because business’ guidelines are data-derived.